 As Marketing Coordinator she works to help spread the important message of BKFA.

 Rebecca joined the BKFA team in 2016.
 She holds a Bachelor in International Development and a Master of Health and International Development.
 Rebecca works closely with our Program Manager and is responsible for the day to day program administration.

 The Board members of BKFA are all volunteers.
 The Board works to ensure that BKFA operates efficiently and with integrity.

 Jenny was a senior adviser in a financial advisory company and retired in 2010.
 She brings corporate, financial and management skills to the Board.
-She is an active member of Zonta International, having served in many capacities in her 20 years of membership.
-Currently she is the President of the Zonta Club of Adelaide Torrens and coordinates a Zonta interclub advocacy committee.
+She is an active member of Zonta International, having served in many capacities during her 20+ years of membership.
+Jenny is an active member of the Zonta Club of Adelaide Torrens and coordinates a Zonta interclub advocacy group.
 She was an inaugural Board member.